 Sainte-Chapelle is a Gothic chapel in Paris, France, about a block from Notre Dame Cathedral.
 In this post, we’ll cover tips for visiting, offer our review, share photos, and also where we’d slot Sainte-Chapelle into an itinerary of Paris.
 First, an admission that we goofed.
-We had never visited Sainte-Chapelle until our most recent trip to Paris.
+We had visited Paris many times before finally stopping at Sainte-Chapelle.
 We had walked past it literally dozens of times, but had never ventured inside.

 When looking back, I was puzzled: where did we go wrong?!
 Being American, my first thought was to blame someone else.
 As disciples of Rick Steves, he was the first suspect.
 Sure enough, Sainte-Chapelle is in his itinerary for Paris.
 Perhaps it was missing from Samantha Brown’s Paris episode?
 Doubtful.
 Guidebooks we’ve used?
 All mention it.

 In actuality, we have no one to blame but ourselves.
 Like a common word you see written hundreds of times but mispronounce when you say aloud, this was–somehow–a gap in our knowledge about Paris despite continual exposure.
 It took several reader comments on our post about Notre Dame de Paris Cathedral before we finally added it to our itinerary.
 Boy, are we ever glad that we did…

 With this type of lead-in, it should be fairly obvious that I view Sainte-Chapelle as one of the top points of interest in Paris.
 It’s absolutely gorgeous, and ranks ahead of Notre Dame for me and maybe even Sacré-Cœur Basilica.